dsseng/fedora-development-containers/README.md

 # Development images based on Fedora

+Fedora images with commmon remote development tools and various toolchains.
+Tested on x86_64 and aarch64 with podman, but should work with docker as well.

 Based on https://github.com/coder/code-server, all relevant trademarks and rights are of their respective owners.

 ## Building